NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 ## Transaction Filters

-Choosing the radio buttons at the top of the table allows the transactions to be filtered by those that are in progress, to be committed, succeeded, failed, or discarded.
+Choosing from the drop-down menu at the top of the table allows the transactions to be filtered by those that are in progress, to be committed, succeeded, failed, or discarded.
 The drop-down menu also allows for the transactions to be filtered by type.

 ## Transactions Details